Le Marche marches on

 The red wines I particularly enjoyed on this trip were from Marchetti (who I visited all those years ago) whose Villa Bonomi 2014 was an exceptional achievement in a difficult year (precise blackberry and red plum fruit covers the silky tannins).
 Moroder’s Rosso Cònero DOCG 2015 is highly commendable for its complex fruit and juicy refreshment.
 The red wine highlight of the trip was undoubtedly Moroder, Dorico 2000 (the Riserva DOCG category only arrived in 2004).
 It showed superb leather and balsamic development, fine now softened, lacy tannins and lingering finish).
 Umani Ronchi and Garofoli should also get a mention.
 My only word of caution is that some of the riserva category wines were just trying too hard – too much extraction, too much new oak.

-Vinous interest in the Marche is not limited to its most well-known white and reds.
+Vinous interest in the wines of Le Marche is not limited to its most well-known white and reds.
 There are local specialities too – the floral and exotic red Lacrima di Morro d’Alba variety, the trendy white pair of Pecorino and Passerina, not to mention the exotic red sparkling wine, partly made with semi-dried grapes, Vernaccia di Serrapetrona DOCG – a combination which has to be very unusual even in Italy’s treasure trove of lovable eccentric wines.

 There is no doubt that there is huge potential in the wines of the Marche.
 Let’s hope that we see more of these wines on the international market.